Staff Profile

 My PhD, gained from Durham University in 2007, explored the gendered nature of aesthetics within fashion retail and the extent to which ‘aesthetic labour’ can become ‘mobile’, moving beyond the workplace and into other social spheres.
 This project underlined how such ‘mobility’ can lead to both ‘hidden injuries’ of service work but also be used as a resource to be exploited by workers, within local and wider cultural economies.

-More recently my research/publication output has been focused towards an edited collection with colleagues surrounding scholarship and research during and related to the global pandemic (Disrupted Knowledge: Scholarship in a Time of Change) with Brill/Haymarket publishing (in preparation).
-In addition to this I am also currently developing my own student textbook on Promotional Cultures with Palgrave Macmillan (in preparation).
+More recently my research/publication output has been focused towards an edited collection with colleagues surrounding scholarship and research during and related to the global pandemic: Disrupted Knowledge: Scholarship in a Time of Change (2023) Brill/Haymarket publishing.
+In addition to this I am also currently developing my own student textbook on Promotional Cultures with Palgrave Macmillan (forthcoming 2024).

 At a pedagogical level I have been involved with the Young Maketers for the North East in conjunction with the Newcastle University Business School and developed my own ‘promotions’ game-based learning project that launched November 2020 in partnership with local/national/international organisations.
 Students worked remotely in groups to create advertising/promotional media in response to a client brief and the challenges facing professional communications practitioners and consumers as a result of lockdown measures.
 Students, representatives from industry and colleagues within the University participated in a (digital) series of events and subsequent review panel to help provide guidance, feedback and announce prize-winners.

-I am also working with colleagues Tina Sikka & Gareth Longstaff as part of an accessible knowledge project to develop an academic podcast series 'Mediating 2020' in conjunction with Palgrave.
+I am also working with colleagues Tina Sikka & Gareth Longstaff as part of an accessible knowledge project to develop an academic podcast series 'Mediating 2020' in conjunction with The Institute for Social Science at Newcastle University.
 This experimental project will build on academic podcasting currently taking place in Canada and a number of other countries and institutions.
 We aim to develop it into a form of scholarly output, teaching, and public communication with widespread appeal.

 - MCH3012: Fashion, Communication & Culture